cartoon-raccoon/ropemporium/3-callme/SHELL.md

 Unfortunately for us, `system` is never called within this binary, so it has no corresponding entry in the PLT or GOT.
 However, we can leak the address of other functions and use that as a jumping point to eventually ROP our way there.

 Looking at our list of imported functions, we need a function to print characters to stdout.
 For this, we can use either `printf` or `puts`. `printf` is a variadic function, and requires a format string to print its information in a way we can parse.
 This would require writing a string to memory, and that's reserved for challenge 4.
+More importantly, a quick gadget search with `ropper` turned up no useful gadgets for writing to memory.
 So, `puts` it is.

 In order to leak the address of a function, we need it to be called first so its address can be resolved in the GOT.
 Fortunately, `puts` is already called in `pwnme`, so that's not an issue.
 With this, we can construct a basic script to leak the address of `puts`.
 This is our initial setup: